Eojin-Han/eojin-han.github.io/content/authors/admin/_index.md

 ## About Me

-Eojin Han is an (incoming) assistant professor of IT, Analytics and Operations in Mendoza College of Business at the University of Notre Dame.
-Before joining Notre Dame, he was an assistant professor of Operations Research and Engineering Management at Southern Methodist University.
+I am an (incoming) assistant professor of IT, Analytics and Operations in Mendoza College of Business at the University of Notre Dame.
+Before joining Notre Dame, I was an assistant professor of Operations Research and Engineering Management at Southern Methodist University.
+My research is broadly on establishing mathematical models and tools to make robust decisions, with guarantees on their operational performances against mis-specified uncertainty models.
+This has a significant impact in real-world settings, since decisions need to be made under uncertainty which is often incorrectly characterized due to data of insufficient size or incompleteness.
+I use tools from robust and distributionally robust optimization and combine optimization, analytics, and domain-specific insights to solve real-world problems of high practical relevance and societal impacts.
+To this end, my research lies at the intersection of optimization and analytics with application areas such as healthcare, supply chains, and service systems.